joshluisaac/rubicon-farm-water-delivery/Readme.md

 ## Maven/Gradle - Building the source

-The following commands will download all the required dependencies and create an executable JAR file in the target directory.
+The commands below will download all the required dependencies and create an executable JAR file in the target directory.
 The executable JAR was created using [Spring Boot Maven Plugin](https://docs.spring.io/spring-boot/docs/current/maven-plugin/index.html)

 ```bash